Figs and the forests they nurture

 In Melkote, Janapada Seva Trust celebrated Environment Day this year by planting ficus plants on 10 acres of land.
 These keystone species of tropical forests play a crucial role in our fight against environmental destruction, says Santosh Koulagi of Janapada Seva Trust.

 This is also an effort to bring back the eight ficus species that were once commonly seen in the region.
-“We have lost almost all the plants: irrigation, erosion of our knowledge regarding these plants that once played a key role in farming by facilitating pollination and pest control, and the lack of appreciation of the plant’s value are the key reasons.
+“We have lost almost all the plants: irrigation and erosion of our knowledge regarding these plants that once played a key role in farming by facilitating pollination and pest control are the main causes.
 We need to nurture the ecosystem for posterity and ficus is crucial in achieving this,” he says.
-Eventually, they plan to establish a ficus resource centre.

-The one-acre peepal tree orchard interspersed with banyan, teak and native species in Puttur taluk has caught the attention of people in Dakshina Kannada.
+The one-acre peepal tree orchard interspersed with banyan, teak and local species in Puttur taluk has caught the attention of people in Dakshina Kannada.
 “Many have planted at least one or two plants near their house or in their farm, while some gram panchayats have come forward to grow ficus gardens in villages.
-Its religious and spiritual significance and the belief that ficus produces more oxygen have added to its popularity,” says Shreesha Kumar, a lecturer in Puttur, who developed the orchard.
+Its religious and spiritual significance and the belief that ficus produces more oxygen have added to its popularity,” says Shreesha Kumar, a lecturer in Puttur, who has nurtured the orchard.

 Strategy to sustain